jsa3qy/joty-2025/joty_review.md

 Play here:
-10:34 Shubs: Disliked “Literally 20 degrees hotter today than tomorrow and the rest of the week” 12:15 Connor: ￼Guess I could replace the whoop  📷 13:15 Jordan: My taxi driver is listening to a lecture on quantum mechanics 13:25 Morgan: Or is he
+10:34 Shubs: Disliked “Literally 20 degrees hotter today than tomorrow and the rest of the week” 12:15 Connor: ￼Guess I could replace the whoop  📷 13:15 Geoff: My taxi driver is listening to a lecture on quantum mechanics 13:25 Morgan: Or is he
 13:55 Shubs: ⭐ Joty ⭐
 ```